 Use of Hazardous Materials in the Solar Panel Manufacturing Processes

-A variety of hazardous chemicals are employed in the manufacturing of solar panels, most of which are used to clean and purify the semiconductor surface.
+Various hazardous chemicals are employed in manufacturing solar panels, mostly used to clean and purify the semiconductor surface.

 Inhaling silicon dust poses a risk to workers.
 Solar panel manufacturers must thus adhere to UK legislation to guarantee that workers are not damaged by exposure to these chemicals and that production waste is appropriately disposed of.